10-Q 1 dov-20230930.htm 10-Q dov-20230930

 (Amounts in thousands except share data and where otherwise indicated) (Unaudited)

-The following presents the allocation of purchase price to the assets acquired and liabilities assumed under the Malema acquisition, based on their estimated fair values at acquisition date:
+The following presents the preliminary allocation of purchase price to the assets acquired and liabilities assumed, for the MEC 2024 acquisition, based on the estimated fair values at acquisition date:

 Total

-On May 2, 2022, the Company acquired 100% of the equity interests in AMN DPI ("AMN"), a designer and manufacturer of polymer pelletizing tools, for $8,100, net of cash acquired.
-The AMN acquisition extends the Company's reach into polymer processing equipment production within the Pumps & Process Solutions segment.
-In connection with this acquisition, the Company recorded goodwill of $1,903 and intangible assets of $5,625, primarily related to customer intangibles.
+On July 18, 2024, the Company acquired 100% of the equity interests in Demaco Holland B.V. ("Demaco"), a provider of critical flow control components for cryogenic applications used in a wide range of end markets, for $42,556, net of cash acquired and inclusive of contingent consideration.
+The acquisition of Demaco expands the Company's offering within the Clean Energy & Fueling segment.
+In connection with this acquisition, the Company recorded goodwill of $22,698 and intangible assets of $20,159, primarily related to customer intangibles.

 9